Canol Project: Logistics

+Building the pipeline

+The pipeline itself was built by the civilian BPC consortium, which hired 52,900 people, mostly men who were ineligible for military service.
+While the contractors were permitted to hire Canadian workers, the Canadian government did not want the Canada's wartime industries to lose workers to what was seen as a U.S. project, and Canadians made up less than 20% of the workers on the project.
+While BPC emphasized the challenging conditions in its hiring, with posters warning prospective workers that they "will be required to work and live under the most extreme conditions imaginable," the project experience high rates of turnover, with 28,000 workers not finishing their 9-month contracts.

 The pipeline was just 4 in in diameter.
 The low gravity crude oil from Norman Wells had a pour point well below the freezing mark and could be run through a narrow pipeline without being heated.
 The pipeline was laid on the surface of the ground to simplify construction and maintenance.
 Ten pump stations were needed to move the crude oil to Whitehorse.
 The pumps were specially designed to be able to use the Norman Wells crude as fuel.
 An additional 19 pump stations moved the refined fuel along the Alaska Highway from Whitehorse as far as Watson Lake and Fairbanks.

+The Whitehorse refinery was purchased used and shipped up from Corpus Christi, Texas.
+It was operated by Standard Oil and located in the Maxwell Industrial Area north of present-day Downtown Whitehorse.